 An indication of the quantities I carry is at the foot of my Gear List page.

 I read of someone whose “backpacking nightmare” is washing up pans and plates.
 All I can say is, what washing up?
-I don’t cook a breakfast, while freeze-dried dinner packs can be eaten directly from their foil bags.
+I don’t cook a breakfast, while freeze-dried dinner packs are eaten directly from their foil bags.
 My total for a day is a mug, teaspoon, dessert spoon and microwave bowl, that’s all, and they need little more than a rinse in warm water after use.

 But when I am back home it’s a different story, I am ravenous and for the next two or three weeks I eat between-meals snacks all day long